Higher complex structures: Punctual Hilbert scheme of the plane

 \begin{Remark} In the literature the punctual Hilbert scheme of a space $X$ is often denoted by $X^{[n]}$.
 Here we will deal with several notions of Hilbert schemes, so we prefer the notation $\Hilb^n(X)$. \end{Remark}

 A theorem of Grothendieck and Fogarty asserts that $\Hilb^n(\mathbb{C}^2)$ is a smooth and irreducible variety of dimension $2n$ (see \cite{Fogarty}).
-The zero-fiber $\Hilb^n_0(\mathbb{C}^2)$ is a irreducible variety of dimension $n-1$, but it is in general not smooth.
+The zero-fiber $\Hilb^n_0(\mathbb{C}^2)$ is an irreducible variety of dimension $n-1$, but it is in general not smooth.

-Let's get a feeling for the form of a generic ideal in the Hilbert scheme.
+Let us try to get a feeling for the form of a generic ideal in the Hilbert scheme.
 Given $n$ generic distinct points in $\mathbb{C}^2$, there is a unique polynomial $Q$ of degree $n-1$ such that these points belong to the graph of $Q$, the Lagrange interpolation polynomial.
 So we can choose $y=Q(x)$ to be in $I$.
 If we denote by $x_i$ the $x$-coordinate of the $i$-th point, we get $\prod_i (x-x_i)$ in $I$.
 These two relations determine already the $n$ points.
 The ideal $I$ then has two generators and can be put into the form

 A point in the zero-fiber of the Hilbert scheme is obtained by collapsing all $n$ points to the origin.
 A generic point (see \cite{Iarrob}) is obtained when the Lagrange interpolation polynomial admits a limit (for exemple if all points glide along a given curve to the origin).
 The only condition is that the constant term of $Q$, which is $\mu_1$, has to be zero.
-Since all $x_i$ become 0, all $t_i$ as well.
+Since all $x_i$ become 0, all $t_i$ do as well.
 So we get an ideal of $\Hilb^n_0(\mathbb{C}^2)$ of the form

 There are other points in the zero-fiber if $n>2$.
 For instance in $\Hilb^3_0$ we find the ideal $\left\langle x^2,xy,y^2 \right\rangle$ which is not of the above form (it has three generators).